 Carl Saville has a passion for the competitive atmosphere and with the positive reception received from the previous year, decided to invite 12 boxes for the 2014, Battle of the Boxes.
 After requests from all across the UK to partake, Carl then opened the competition to 32 teams foe the following year in 2015.
 Each box put forward their five top athletes to fight for the title of the fittest gym.
 With a new venue to cater for all the athletes, and 800+ spectator seats quickly sold, Carl knew this would not just be a great test of fitness, but also a fantastic event for everyone to watch.

 The following year more than 1,000 athletes signed up for Battle of the Beasts, and the number of final places grew to 130.
-The popularity of the event meant that the venue had to be changed to The Crowne Plaza for 2015, which allowed for a growing number of stalls and vendors, and greater floor space to watch the finalists battle it out.
+The popularity of the event meant that the venue had to be changed to the 2500 capacity Crowne Plaza arena for 2015, which allowed for a growing number of stalls and vendors, and greater floor space to watch the finalists battle it out in exciting new tests of fitness.

 The winner of the CrossFit Games 2015 & 2016, Katrin Davidsdottir, came to support the competition, taking on a Three on One challenge where she would complete three workouts against three different athletes.
 Battling it out with the famous CrossFit workout, Fran, followed by a gruelling mix of deadlifts, burpees and handstand walking.
 The stadium lit up with the crowd’s excitement and support for the athletes and so in 2016, two-times CrossFit Games winner Annie Thorisdottir attended to take on a similar challenge, this time with ‘Amanda’ bar muscle ups, handstand walking, legless rope climbs and sandbag sprints.